 AntConc started out as a relatively simple concordance program, but has been slowly progressing to become a rather useful text analysis tool.
-It is written in Perl 5.8 using ActiveState's excellent Komodo 2.5 development environment.
+It is written in Perl 5.8 using ActiveState's excellent Komodo development environment.
 The program can be launched by simply double clicking on the .exe executable file, which can be downloaded from the Laurence Anthony Laboratory web site.
-The program can run under any windows environment including Win 98/Me/2000/NT and XP.
-An earlier version of the software for Linux is also available.
-(If anyone wants the latest version of AntConc ported to Linux please let me know).
+The program can run under any windows environment including Win 98/Me/2000/NT and XP, and also Linux.
 If a user finds any problem launching the program under a particular OS, please let me know.

 AntConc contains the following tools that will be explained separately.

+- Concordance

+- Concordance Plot

+- File View

+- Word Clusters

-Concordance Concordance Plot File View Word Clusters N-Grams (part of Word Clusters) Collocates Word List Keyword List
+- N-Grams (part of Word Clusters)

+- Collocates

+- Word List

+- Keyword List